misken/c19/README.md

 In this phase, we have the "zero census" problem with the underlying model.
 But if we are in growth phase, should be easy to just solve for t* < t0 in the basic exponential growth equation to "reconstruct" the admission history and use that along with LOS to compute census for the period [t*, t0] and thus have a better estimate of starting census at t0 as well as decent approximation of the mix of how far along those patients are in there stay to better model them leaving - as opposed to assuming all patients at t0 just started there stay, which causes a weird census spike at start of model projections.

+A complication is that the virus grew at intrinsic growth rate for a while and then when social distancing started, grew at implied growth rate.

 #### flat phase - at capacity

 At this stage, no matter how many admits predicting by underlying SIR model, we have our max admission rate, A* and max census C*.
 We will stay in this state until the underlying SIR model has admission rate A < A*.
 So, resource use is flat.